-Total assets at the end of the third quarter amounted to ¥909,599 million, increasing ¥59,611 million, or 7.0%, from the end of fiscal 2013.
+Total assets at the end of the second quarter amounted to ¥884,683 million, increasing ¥34,695 million, or 4.1%, from the end of fiscal 2013, the previous fiscal year.
 The main components of change were the following:

-• Trade and other receivables increased from the end of fiscal 2013 mainly because of an increase in balances of foreign exchange dealings cash-deposits with trust banks.

-• Intangible assets rose from the end of fiscal 2013 primarily because of an increase in computer software.

-• Investments accounted for using the equity method expanded from the end of fiscal 2013 principally because of the conversion of The Japan Net Bank, Limited's non-voting shares for common shares.

-• Other financial assets did grow primarily because of the investment in BOOKOFF CORPORATION LIMITED and the payments of lease deposits for new office space.
-Overall, however, other financial assets were down compared with the end of fiscal 2013 because of the reclassification and transfer of the shares of The Japan Net Bank, from other financial assets to investments accounted for using the equity method as a result of the conversion of The Japan Net Bank's non-voting shares for common shares.
+- Goodwill increased from the end of fiscal 2013 mainly because of an increase in the number of consolidated subsidiaries. - Intangible fixed assets rose from the end of fiscal 2013 primarily because of an increase in in-house developed computer software. - Investments accounted for using the equity method expanded from the end of fiscal 2013 principally because of the conversion of The Japan Net Bank, Limited's non-voting shares for common shares. - Although there was an increase in other financial assets because of the investment in BOOKOFF CORPORATION LIMITED, overall financial assets were down compared with the end of fiscal 2013 because of the reclassification and transfer of the shares of The Japan Net Bank, from other financial assets to investments accounted for using the equity method as a result of the conversion of The Japan Net Bank, Limited's non-voting shares for common shares.